wmd0701/Jupyter-on-Euler/README.md

 ### Additional kernels

-When using this script, you can either use the Python 3.6 Kernel, or in addition a bash kernel or an R kernel (3.6.0 on Euler, 3.5.1 on Leonhard Open)
+When using this script, you can either use the Python 3.6 Kernel, or in addition a bash kernel or an R kernel (3.6.0 on Euler)

 ### Installing additional Python and R packages locally